4.8★ on Google • 111+ reviews

 About Lagree

 Intensity: Moderate to high—and always scalable.
-Your instructor will offer modifications so you can adjust range of motion, springs, and pace.
+Your instructor will offer modifications such as adjusting range of motion, spring load or pace to make it managable.

-Arrive: For your first visit, arrive 10–15 minutes early so you can get set up on the Megaformer and feel confident before class starts.
+Arrive: For your first visit, arrive 10–15 minutes early so you can get set up on the machine and feel confident before class starts.

 Quick Benefits